cybaker/Steroids/README.md

 - Dock with the space station at the center to deposit your booty.

 # Development

-- TODO Help/Instructions screen
+## TODO
-- TODO Player and Station view UI refactor
+- Player and Station view UI refactor
-- TODO upgrades like faster rotation, shorter shot recharging, shields, etc
+- powerups like faster rotation, shorter shot recharging, shields, etc
-- TODO Disruptor powerup - like flechette, shatters all roids down to smallest on hit
+  - Disruptor powerup - shatters all asteroids down to smallest when hit

 To run the app in debug mode: